chprat/dotfiles/README.md

 ### Running the linters

-To run the linters of this repository, *docker* or *podman* is required.
-Follow [Install docker](#install-docker) for a guide how to install it.
-The linters then can be run with the `lint.sh` script.
+Linting is done with the [MegaLinter](https://megalinter.io/) in this repository.
+If you want to run it locally, you can use [act](https://github.com/nektos/act) to execute the GitHub pipeline on your device. *act* requires *docker*, follow [Install docker](#install-docker) for a guide how to install it.

 ## Install docker